sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

     parent: control-access
 ---

-[Role-based access control (RBAC)][1] allows you to exercise fine-grained control over how different users interact with Sensu resources.
+[Role-based access control (RBAC)][1] allows you to exercise fine-grained control over access to and interaction with Sensu resources.

-RBAC allows you to create a service account whose access is limited to the namespaces and role permissions it needs to operate properly.
+In some cases, you may want to give an application or service the ability to interact with Sensu resources.
+Accounts that represent applications or services rather than individual human users are called limited service accounts.

+For example, you might develop a service that displays a high-level view of your webservers' statuses.
+The service itself needs an account with permission to read the results of status checks executed on your webservers so it can route the check results to the status display.

+Limited service accounts are also useful for performing automated processes.
+This guide explains how to create a limited service account you can use with Sensu's [EC2 integration][3] to automatically remove AWS EC2 instances that are not in one of the specified states.

-By default, Sensu includes a `default` namespace and an `admin` user with full permissions to create, modify, and delete resources within Sensu, including RBAC resources like users and roles.
+By default, Sensu includes a `default` namespace and an `admin` user with full permissions to create, modify, and delete resources within Sensu, including the RBAC resources required to configure a limited service account.
 This guide requires a running Sensu backend and a sensuctl instance configured to connect to the backend as an [`admin` user][2].

-Follow the steps below to create a limited service account that you can use with Sensu's [EC2 integration][3] to remove AWS EC2 instances that are not in one of the specified states.

-## Create a service account
+## Create a limited service account

+A limited service account requires these resources:

+- A [user][7] assigned to a [group][8].
-First, create a service account user and assign it get, list, and delete permissions for resources within the `default` namespace using a [role][4] and a [role binding][5].
+- A [role][4] with get, list, and delete permissions for resources within the `default` [namespace][9].
+- A [role binding][5] that ties the role to the user's group.

 1. Create a user with the username `ec2-service` and assign it to the group `ec2`: